IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Exclude High-Risk Plots where declared value is too high.
 Select Plots starting from highest expected profit.
 Confirm Selections before the phase ends.
-By following this strategy, I aim to maximize my expected profits in the "Speculation" phase while managing risk effectively.
+By following this strategy, I aim to maximize my expected profits in the Speculation phase while managing risk effectively.
 This approach is based on quantitative analysis and can be readily implemented by a model to make informed purchasing decisions. \n\n"